 In this passage I would like to make some connections linking this body of work to the genealogy of its own discipline and to this place and time.

 Arguably the terror of a security vernacular has been swept away by a new culture of consumption, currency differential and centuries of prevailing economic ill wind of debility.
 A kind of chronic terror then.

 English Emily the voice on my sat nav. does not like it when you have left the highlighted route.
 She struggles a bit with the pronunciation of places here also.
-The effort of aquiring satellites to locate the Global Positioning System is to be in touch, located and to know where you are.
+The effort of acquiring satellites to locate the Global Positioning System is to be in touch, located, and to know where you are.
 However in terms of discovery to be beyond the known or highlighted route seems an interesting place for thought and action.

 In our contemporary condition of global warming, The North West Passage is now beginning to open as a marine superhighway where the logic of economy is forefront, as power in the world shifts East.
-There is a conspicuous scrample for sovereignty in the ‘high north’.
+There is a conspicuous scramble for sovereignty in the ‘high north’.
 Thus by searching for and locating the wreck of the Terror, Canada underwrites its arctic claims, – more for hard edged economic advantage than as a space of the romantic imagination.